WDegan/metafootage-davinci-resolve/README.md

 I built Metafootage while working on long-form documentary projects.

 Manual logging does not scale.
-When you’re dealing with dozens—or hundreds—of clips, writing descriptions and keywords by hand quickly becomes a bottleneck and pulls focus away from the edit itself.
+When you’re dealing with dozens or hundreds of clips, writing descriptions and keywords by hand quickly becomes a bottleneck and pulls focus away from the edit itself.

 Metafootage automates that step so you can spend time **thinking about the story**, not labeling files.